the-united-nations-2025/reddit-world-mirror/_posts/2025-12-17-fifa-event.md

 ## Time analysis of node metrics
 **Expectations**:
-The subreddits linked to the World cup are expected to become the center of attention during the event, being cited by news subreddits and having more interactions than in normal times.
+The subreddits linked to the World cup are expected to become the center of attention during the event, being cited by new subreddits and having more interactions than in normal times.

 **Results**: